zzzprojects/docs/entityframeworkcore.com/pages/saving-data/saving-data-transaction.md

 ---
 permaid: 1000253
 Title: EF Core Transaction - Learn How to Manage a Transaction When Saving
 MetaDescription: Unlock the power of EF Core by using Transaction to handle the rollback logic when an error happens.
-Learn what a transaction is, how to start it, and to commit it when the save what as success or to rollback it.
+Learn what a transaction is, how to start it, and to commit it when the save was a success or to rollback it.
-LastMod: 2023-02-24
+LastMod: 2025-06-22
 tags: save transaction
 ---